Reviews and News!

 Where is human curiosity taking us?
 You can find out some of the directions we are going in if you visit my YouTube channel ‘Science has the best stories’.
 I’ll be posting interviews with top researchers and artists to find out what tales they have to tell.
 Here’s a little introduction to what’s in store.

-And check out the featured videos below – the first two are in the quantum world which is super strange!
-The third is with a poet who is inspired by scientific ideas.
-And Professor Ard Louis has a fascinating story to tell about lego and chimpanzees.
+And check out the featured videos below.
+Find out how many curious things, including how mathematics gives an insight to the brain; what is going on in the curious quantum world; and how poets are inspired by scientific ideas.
+Don’t miss Professor Ard Louis who has a fascinating story to tell about lego and chimpanzees.